 • To encourage a discerning and analytical response to visual and printed media..

 • To promote the teaching of drama and media through English

 • To enhance the teaching of English through enrichment activities.

-• Miss K Marshall – Teacher of English & Media
+• Miss K Marshall – Aspiring Assistant Subject Team Leader English / Media Lead

 • Mrs H Parsons – Teacher of English

 • Miss L Wilson – Teacher of English

 • Mrs L Marsh – Teacher of English